poulfoged/UriExtend/README.md

 * Boolean → true/false
 * DateTime → e.g. 2008-09-22T14:01:54.9571247Z (ISO 8601)

-Lists are converted to multiple arguments with the same name.
+Also lists are converted to multiple arguments with the same name.

 Internally UriExtend uses System.UriBuilder for absolute uri's and custom regular expressions for relative (UriBuilder does not support relative urls).